 Home > Tuscany’s Jewels and Treasures

-For leisurely riders, Jewels and Treasures is perhaps the best way to enjoy Tuscany in an independent cycling tour.
+For leisurely riders, Jewels and Treasures is perhaps the best way to enjoy Tuscany on an independent cycling tour.
 You will travel on a variety of routes, experiencing all the wonders Tuscany has to offer; from fine panoramas to culture and of course, their delicious cuisine!
-This unique route involves a jumpstart in Florence, a passing through Siena, a trailing by the road of wines and the finish line: the spectacle of the Leaning Tower of Pisa.
-In between the paths, you will enter bustling, medieval cities, preserved Tuscan towns and rich hillsides filled with wineries.
-This 8-day adventure is perfect for small groups and individuals looking for pleasurable, less rigorous paths within Tuscany's borders.
+This unique route starts in Florence, and passes through Siena via the road of wines.
+The end to this spectacular adventure is none other than the famous Leaning Tower of Pisa!
+During your adventure, you will enter bustling, medieval cities, preserved Tuscan towns, and rich hillsides filled with wineries.
+This 8-day adventure is perfect for small groups and individuals looking for pleasurable, less rigorous routes within Tuscany's borders.

 For travel and cycling tips to Tuscany, visit our "travel and cycling tips" section.

-By taking the olden paths of Francigena, you'll be welcomed by the views of Mount Maggio and the castle of Monteriggioni, Dante's subject in his famous literary pieces.
+By taking the olden paths of Via Francigena, you'll be welcomed by the views of Mount Maggio and the castle of Monteriggioni, Dante's subject in his famous literary pieces.
 Abbadia a Isola is your next stop, famous for its nostalgic architecture.
 Proceed towards Colle Val d'Elsa, Italy's Bohemia, an industrial village known for its artisan glassware.
 Walk around the workshops and indulge in the local culinary offerings.

-1 night in a 4-star hotel and 6 nights in 3-star hotels
+2 night in 4-star hotels and 5 nights in 3-star hotels

 6 nights in 4-star hotels and 1 night in a 3-star hotel